diwakarsandhu1/a3-experiment/README.md

 - **log2error** = log2(|ReportedPercent - TruePercent| + 1/8)
 - **Special Error Case:** if ReportedPercent == TruePercent, set Error to **0** (instead of log2(1/8) = -3)

+## Output Data
+The experiemnt logs one row per trial in a CSV-ready format.
+Each row contains the participant ID, trial number, visualization condition, the generated data values, the indices of the marked values, the participant's report percentage, the computed true percent, and the resulting log2error.
+At the end of a participants's trials, the CSV can be copied and appended to a master dataset combining all participants and trials.

-## Results (TBD)
+## Results (TODO)
-- report the order in which the visualizations yielded the best results and report their log2 error
+report the order in which the visualizations yielded the best results and report their log2 error
-- 1. Best Condition:
+1. Best Condition:
-- 2. Second Best Condition:
+2. Second Best Condition:
-- 3. Third Best Condition:
+3. Third Best Condition:

-## Figures (TBD)
+## Figures (TODO)
-- visualize results from data analysis
+- visualize results from data analysis to support above results
 - 95% CI error bars
 - explain all visualization results

-## Data (TBD)
-- explain data from results
-- how we copied each participants' results and pasted them into master.csv for analysis
-- what columns we output

 ## Technical Achievements
 - Multi-screen experiemnt flow (Welcome -> Instrictions -> Trials -> Results)